Don't mess with nuclear Russia, Putin says

 Putin told the assembly, on the banks of a lake near Moscow, the Russian takeover of Crimea in March was essential to save a largely Russian-speaking population from Ukrainian government violence.
 He said continued fighting in eastern Ukraine, where pro-Russian separatists launched an uprising in April, was the result of a refusal by Kiev to negotiate.

-Ukraine, and Western governments, accuse Russia of sending troops and armor to back the separatists in a conflict that has already killed over 2,000 people.
+Ukraine, and Western governments, accuse Russia of sending troops and armour to back the separatists in a conflict that has already killed over 2,000 people.
 Russia denies the charge.

 "Russia is far from being involved in any large-scale conflicts," he said at the camp on the banks of Lake Seliger.
 "We don't want that and don't plan on it.
 But naturally, we should always be ready to repel any aggression towards Russia.